build-labs-studio/iyanuashiri/content/posts/understanding-paths-in-python.md

 There is more than can be learnt on the pathlib documentation page, which can be found [here](https://docs.python.org/3/library/pathlib.html)

-If you enjoyed this article, don't forget to comment below.
-You can also follow me on Twitter: [@IyanuAshiri](https://www.twitter.com/iyanuashiri).
-I tweet about Python
+If you enjoyed this article, don't forget to share and comment below.
+Follow me on Twitter: [@IyanuAshiri](https://www.twitter.com/iyanuashiri), I tweet about Python